 Henry Moore Studios & Gardens, Perry Green, Much Hadam, 2012

 After graduating from Winthrop High School, John studied art for a year at the Portland School of Fine & Applied Art (now the Maine College of Art), where he first ventured into the world of three-dimensional art.
-In 1973 Raimondi was attending the Massachusetts College of Art, where he made the bold venture into creating monumental sculpture.
+In 1969 Raimondi was attending the Massachusetts College of Art, where he made the bold venture into creating monumental sculpture.
 It was a medium that immediately captivated and motivated his considerable artistic vision and creative drive.
-Recognition came quickly, and he was invited to exhibit his work at Boston City Hall, local galleries and museums.
+Recognition came quickly, and he was invited to exhibit his work at Boston City Hall, local galleries, and museums.
 This led to Raimondi's second prominent commission, awarded to him in a national competition conducted by the I-80 Bicentennial Sculpture Project.

-This sculpture, entitled Erma's Desire, is named for the artist’s mother, in homage to her intense desire for the happiness of her children.
+This sculpture, entitled "Erma's Desire", is named for the artist’s mother, in homage to her intense desire for the happiness of her children.
 Located in Grand Island, Nebraska, the work was considered controversial, due to what some people perceived as a suggestive title and its abstract form.
 The controversy was debated fiercely in several major publications and on the TV news program "60 Minutes," catapulting Raimondi into the national spotlight.
-Since then several films, books and publications, as well as a National Public Radio feature have been produced and broadcasted about Raimondi’s vision and work.
+Since then several films, books, and publications, as well as a National Public Radio feature have been produced and broadcasted about Raimondi’s vision and work.

-To date, he has completed more than 100 monumental sculptures in cor-ten steel, bronze, and stainless steel, for major public, corporate and private collections worldwide.
+To date, he has completed more than 100 monumental sculptures in cor-ten steel, bronze, and stainless steel for major public, corporate, and private collections worldwide.
 He lives and works in Palm Beach Gardens, Florida.